city_hall

 Which buildings will be used for the Madison Park project?

-It is our intention to give Madison Park as much space as it requires for it to be a true state-of-the-art technical vocational high school, with dedicated space for adult education and community-facing programming.
-As we begin design in the Spring of 2024, we will develop a more detailed campus plan.
+It is our intention to give Madison Park as much space as it requires for it to be a true state-of-the-art career and technical high school, with dedicated space for adult education and community-facing programming.
+As we begin design in the late Spring of 2024, we will develop a more detailed campus plan.

 What’s the plan for parking?